The directed landscape is a black noise: Estimates on three-dimensional Bessel processes

 In the statement of \cref{5.1}, we can think of a continuous function on a random closed interval $I\subset [-1,1]$ as an element of $C[-1,1]$ that is constant away from $I$.
 The last statement is sharp: if $\alpha=1$ then the Radon-Nikodym is only in $L^{3-\delta}$ as opposed to $L^\infty$, as discussed in \cite[Theorem 2.15]{dsv}.

 \begin{proof} Conditioned on $T$, the process $(B(T)-B(T+t))_{t\in [- T, 1- T]}$ is a two-sided Brownian meander, as discussed in \cite[Theorem 2.15]{dsv}.
 The left side is a meander of length $T$ and the right side is a meander of length $1-T$.
 When we condition on $T$, these two meanders are independent of one another.
-Therefore, it suffices to show that for a Brownian meander $X$ of length $1$, the Radon-Nikodym derivative $(X(t))_{t\in [0,\alpha]}$ is absolutely continuous with respect to a Bessel process on the same interval $(R(t))_{t\in [0,\alpha]}.$
+Therefore, it suffices to show that for a Brownian meander $X$ of length $1$, parametrized by $t\in [0,1]$, the Radon-Nikodym derivative $(X(t))_{t\in [0,\alpha]}$ is absolutely continuous with respect to a (one-sided) Bessel process on the same interval $(\tilde R(t))_{t\in [0,\alpha]},$ where $\alpha\in(0,1)$ is the fixed constant appearing in the proposition statement.